Course information¶

 Course summary

 This subject is designed to serve as an introduction into the field of solid-state physics.
-Solid-state physics is the largest field of condensed matter physics, which itself is the largest branch of physics, and so there is only so material we will cover.
+Solid-state physics is the largest field of condensed matter physics, which itself is the largest branch of physics, and so there is only so much material we will cover.
 The trajectory we shall take begins with bulk descriptors of solids, into considering the fundamental nature of solids, collective behaviour within solids, and the place of these systems in the real world.

 A rough outline of the course is as follows: